seunogunyemi/spacesNG/README.md

 # spacesNG
-Having designed Spaces.NG and not pleased with the turnout by the FE team, I must now right the wrongs of amateurs and claim the spot to the title
+Having designed Spaces.NG, I am now taking an experimental approach to developing the project by myself.
+Wish me all the very best!